 Learning through travel

-Christina Vroom is now the Associate Director, Planned Gifts for the Faculty of Dentistry at McGill University, but in 1992, she was discovering her passion: French language literature.
-For the next four years, she worked on her BA, but her education extended well beyond the walls of Mount Allison.
+Christina Vroom is now the Associate Director, Bequests & Planned Gifts at McGill University, but in 1992, she was discovering her passion: French language and literature.
+For the next four years, she worked on her BA and Certificate of Bilingualism, but her education extended well beyond the walls of Mount Allison.

-In her third year, she took part in Mount Allison's study abroad program, and spent a year studying in France.
+In her third year, she took part in Mount Allison's study abroad program, and spent a year studying in Strasbourg, France.
 She made friends from France, Mexico, and the United States.
-She spent weekends exploring Europe and sometimes she's cross the boarder into Germany for lunch.
-She still benefits from her time at Mount A today.
+She spent weekends exploring Europe and sometimes crossed the border into Germany for lunch.
+She still benefits greatly from her time at Mount A today.

 On the student experience:

-"We live in a world where we reinvent ourselves every few years.
-If that's what you want to do, your best bet is to get a liberal arts and sciences education because you'll have those experiences of writing, communicating, researching, and reading vast amounts of information."
+"We live in a world where we can reinvent ourselves every few years.
+If that's what you want to do, your best bet is to get a liberal arts and sciences education because you'll have those transferable skills of writing, critical thinking, communicating, researching, and reading vast amounts of information."